DOH-Lake COVID-19 vaccination schedule subject to change

-The Florida Department of Health in Lake County (DOH-Lake) will continue offering the COVID-19 vaccine to specific populations.
+The Florida Department of Health in Lake County (DOH-Lake) continues offering the COVID-19 vaccine to specific populations.

-At press time, vaccinations were beginning each day at 9 a.m. at Clermont Arts & Recreation Center and will be offered until supplies are depleted.
+At press time, vaccinations were to be offered Monday through Thursday starting at 11 a.m. at St. Patrick Catholic Church, 6803 Old Hwy.
+441 S in Mount Dora.
+Cars will not be able to line up prior to 11 a.m.

+In addition, vaccinations will be offered Monday through Friday starting at 9 a.m. at Clermont Arts & Recreation Center.
 The drive-through site is located at 3700 S. Hwy.
 27, Clermont, FL 34711.
-Because the center is located on a busy highway, cars will not be allowed to line up prior to 8 a.m., and once the lot reaches capacity and backs up on Highway 27, DOH-Lake will close it down due to traffic safety.
-As soon as the line clears, they will reopen later in the day, weather permitting.
+Because the center is located on a busy highway, cars will not be allowed to line up prior to 7 a.m.

-Be sure to confirm vaccination availability information before going to the site, as locations and schedules are subject to change with little notice.
+Be sure to confirm vaccination availability information before going to the sites, as locations and schedules are subject to change with little notice.

 Call the DOH-Lake COVID-19 hotline at 352-268-9929 Monday through Saturday, 9 a.m. to 4 p.m., for more information on vaccines and testing.